akarve/facebook-locales-to-json/README.md

 # Usage

-## Fetch latest locale data from Facebook  (there's a copy in /data)
+## Fetch latest locale data from Facebook
     curl -L -o data/FacebookLocales.json 'https://www.facebook.com/translations/FacebookLocales.xml'

 *Note: you can put the output files anywhere.
 There are no hard path dependencies in the scripts.*